wyracocha/terratest/README.md

 # Golang Terraform
-This repository supports terraform and golang.
+This repository supports terraform, opentofu and golang.
 Designed to work with terraform  1.9.4 and golang 1.23.0.
 You can use this image to try  terratest.
 ## How to
 ```